Fair Representation: Guaranteeing Approximate Multiple Group Fairness for Unknown Tasks: Introduction

 \IEEEPARstart{A}{s} machine learning (ML) continues to be widely used in various social contexts, \textit{fairness} grows to be a prominent concern.
 There is accumulating evidence that ML systems institutionalize discrimination, for example in healthcare~\cite{obermeyer_Science_2019}, face recognition~\cite{buolamwini_FAccT_2018_gender}, and criminal justice~\cite{angwin_2016_propublica}.

-In many scenarios, the collected dataset is shared as-is to dataset users who then perform diverse prediction tasks.
-Although the dataset owner has fairness concerns, he/she might have no knowledge of what tasks are performed using the dataset and the users might bias certain demographics as long as it maximizes their utility.
-For example, digital footprint data is predictively useful for various target attributes, including loan default~\cite{berg2018rise}, sexual orientation~\cite{jernigan2009gaydar}, and political ideology~\cite{kosinski2013private,preoctiuc2017beyond}.
-When the data owner sells a digital footprint dataset on data marketplaces, he/she neither knows what prediction tasks will be performed nor trusts the users.
-This results in potential fairness concerns.
+In many scenarios, the collected dataset is shared as-is with dataset users who then perform diverse prediction tasks.
+Although the dataset owner has fairness concerns, they might have no knowledge of what tasks are performed using the dataset and the dataset users might bias certain demographics as long as it maximizes their utility.
+For example, digital footprint data is predictively useful for various target attributes, such as loan default~\cite{berg2018rise}, sexual orientation~\cite{jernigan2009gaydar}, and political ideology~\cite{kosinski2013private,preoctiuc2017beyond}.
+When the data owner sells a digital footprint dataset on data marketplaces, they\footnote{We use the singular gender-neutral pronoun ``they'' whenever possible.} neither knows what prediction tasks will be performed nor trusts the dataset users.
+This results in potential fairness violations.